-- a.
-Requests for promotion with waiver of the Bylaws will be considered by the various personnel committees in accordance with the same procedures following in other promotional actions, except as modified below: - (i) Candidates (other than those applying for promotion to the rank of professor) will not be permitted to appear before the College P & B Committee when the latter is reviewing positive subcommittee actions. - (ii) Candidates applying for promotion to the rank of professor with a waiver of the Bylaws are required to appear before the College P & B Committee. - (iii) Four or more letters of reference from experts outside the University are required. - b.
-Negative recommendations at any level on requests for promotion on the basis of a waiver may be appealed to the next higher level in accordance with the guidelines governing appeals.
+- Requests for promotion with waiver of the CUNY Bylaws will be considered by the various personnel committees in accordance with the same procedures following in other promotional actions, except as modified below: - (i) Candidates (other than those applying for promotion to the rank of professor) will not be permitted to appear before the College P & B Committee when the latter is reviewing positive subcommittee actions. - (ii) Candidates applying for promotion to the rank of professor with a waiver of the Bylaws are required to appear before the College P & B Committee. - (iii) Four or more letters of reference from experts outside the University are required.

+b.
+Negative recommendations at any level on requests for promotion based on a waiver may be appealed to the next higher level in accordance with the guidelines governing appeals.
 Such appeals, which include the right of personal appearance, are governed by the guidelines adopted previously by the College P & B Committee.

 Unlike equivalencies, waivers cannot be separated from promotional actions.
-Thus, candidates who have been promoted on the basis of a waiver cannot rely on that waiver when subsequently applying for promotion to a higher rank.
-Such candidates can be considered only on the basis of another waiver, unless they have attained an appropriate doctorate since their last promotion.
+Thus, candidates who have been promoted based on a waiver cannot rely on that waiver when subsequently applying for promotion to a higher rank.
+Such candidates can be considered only based on another waiver unless they have attained an appropriate doctorate since their last promotion.